MrBenJ/modern-js-by-example/002-variables.md

 }
 ```
 Just be careful and make sure you're in agreement with your team about how explicit you want to be with this :).

+Read up more on the Spread Operator in the next chapter!

 ## Object Method Shorthand